TRaSH-Guides/Guides/docs/Downloaders/NZBGet/scripts/index.md

     - Title: `replace_for.py`
     - Author: miker

-    Replaces underscores with dots in downloaded filename:
-    Prevents download loops with poorly named releases on some indexers (often -HONE releases).
+    Replaces underscores with dots in downloaded filename to prevent download loops with poorly named releases on some indexers (often HONE releases).

     Install Instructions: